Finland in World War II: Lapland War

 The Lapland War was fought between Finland and Nazi Germany in Lapland, the northernmost part of Finland.
 The main strategic interest of Germany in the region was the nickel mines in the Petsamo area.

-Initially the warfare was cautious on both sides, reflecting the previous cooperation of the two countries against their common enemy, but by the end of 1944 the fighting intensified.
+Initially, the warfare was cautious on both sides, reflecting the previous cooperation of the two countries against their common enemy, but towards the end of 1944 the fighting intensified.
 Finland and Germany had made an informal agreement and schedule for German troops to withdraw from Lapland to Norway.
 The Soviet Union did not accept this "friendliness" and pressured Finland to take a more active role in pushing the Germans out of Lapland, thus intensifying hostilities.